cp-algorithms/cp-algorithms/src/algebra/sieve-of-eratosthenes.md

 You are limited by how fast you can load the data into the cache, and therefore using less memory gives a big advantage.
 A benchmark ([link](https://gist.github.com/jakobkogler/e6359ea9ced24fe304f1a8af3c9bee0e)) shows, that using a `vector<bool>` is between 1.4x and 1.7x faster than using a `vector<char>`.

+The same considerations also apply to `bitset`.
+It's also an efficient way of storing bits, similar to `vector<bool>`, so it takes only $\frac{N}{8}$ bytes of memory, but is a bit slower in accessing the elements.
+In the benchmark above `bitset` performs a bit worse than `vector<bool>`.
+Another drawback from `bitset` is that you need to know the size at compile time.

 ### Segmented Sieve

 It follows from the optimization "sieving till root" that there is no need to keep the whole array `is_prime[1...n]` at all time.